Contrast-Security-OSS/docs/content/tools/eclipse/EclipseUsageMetrics.md

 -->

 ## Getting Started
 Contrast for Eclipse includes an option to disable its default function of collecting and sending usage metrics back to the developers.
-For more information on these metrics, see [Usage Metrics](tools_eclipse.html#metrics).

 This preference can be toggled in Eclipse by navigating to **File > Preferences > Contrast**.